 - Find and begin targeting keywords that have not yet been targeted by competitors.

 - Discover long tail keywords used by your target market that you hadn’t thought of yourself.

 - Find out why your competitor’s website ranks above your specific keywords for broad search terms.

 Before searching for a convenient tool that generates a list of competitor keywords with a few clicks….STOP.
 Competitor keyword research isn’t quite that simple.
 Although tools can be incredibly helpful, you’ll have to do a little manual digging to compile a comprehensive list of your competitor’s keywords.

 Don’t let the effort required discourage you though.
-While there isn’t a single one-click tool to perform competitor keyword research, there are a few different strategies available to smooth out and speed up your research process.
+While there isn’t a single one-click tool to perform competitor analysis of organic keywords, there are a few different strategies available to smooth out and speed up your research process.

 Top 5 Tools for Figuring Out Your Competitors’ Keywords:

 1. The HTML Page Source of Your Competitor’s Website

 In your Internet browser, go to your competitor’s website and choose a page to look for keywords in.
 Then, right-click on the page to open the “page source”.
 A window should pop up displaying the HTML source code of the page.
 Look in the code for the keywords in the title tag, the meta description, the optional keywords tag, and any image title tags or alt tags.
 (Not all websites use the keywords tag, but it’s worth checking.)

 2. Screaming Frog Spider